persalys/persalys/python/doc/developer_manual/validation/validation.rst

     - right click on the sub-item of design_3 named 'Evaluation' and choose New metamodel

-      - choose the Kriging method, select all the validation methods:
+      - choose the Kriging method, select all the output variables, continue:

       .. image:: /developer_manual/validation/design_3_kriging_wizard.png
           :align: center

+      - default kriging parameters : Squared exponential covariance model, Constant trend basis type, optimize covariance omdel parameters checked, Scale 1;1, Amplitude 1, continue

+      - metamodel validation: for the computation of the predictivity factor Q2, only analytically is checked, finish

       - a window appears with a table of parameters, a progress bar and 2 buttons 'Run' and 'Stop'
       - click on the 'Run' button and click immediately on the Stop button